puzzlelang/puzzlelang.github.io/README.md

 ## Loops

 Loops are for repeating code.
+There are different types of loops.

+***while***

-They can be written as `while CONDITION-LITERAL do CODE-LITERAL`
+While loops can be written as `while CONDITION-LITERAL do CODE-LITERAL`

 ```puzzle
 // single-part literal condition